nischalshrestha/Unravel/README.md

 devtools::install_github('nischalshrestha/DataTutor')
 ```

-# Unravel

-Unravel is the first tool I am developing in this project designed to help data scientists understand and explore tidyverse R code which makes use of the fluent interface (function composition).
+Unravel is an R package / Addin designed to help data scientists understand and explore tidyverse R code which makes use of the fluent interface (function composition).
 You can read about
 the tool in my [paper](https://dl.acm.org/doi/10.1145/3472749.3474744) which covers its motivation, design, and results of a user study.
 Optionally, you can
 watch the [talk](https://youtu.be/wJ77e39XVEs) I gave on the tool at UIST 2021.